Skip to Main Content

 Mount St. Helens erupts, view from Portland, Oregon on May 18, 1980 - US Forest Service historic photo

-Mount St. Helens erupts; view from Portland, Oregon, May 18, 1980 Gifford Pinchot National Forest historic photo, USFS
+Mount St. Helens erupts; view from Portland, Oregon, May 18, 1980 Gifford Pinchot National Forest historic photo, US Forest Service.

 May 19, 1980: front page of The Oregonian - Gifford Pinchot National Forest historical photo